heissgetraenk/fcmcua/README.md

 (**Add a screenshot here**)

 * **URL:**          Server address in the format opc.tcp://*ip-address*:4840
 * **Polling rate:** Time between polls of the OPC values.
-How low this can be set is limited by the time it takes to recompute the FreeCAD model after each update.
+How low this can be set to is limited by the time it takes to recompute the FreeCAD model after each update.
 The polling rate also serves to give the actuator logic a reference for how wide to make the steps for each tick.
-Try to match the compute time for accuracy in that regard.
+Try to match the polling rate to the compute time for accuracy in that regard.

 ## A word on Performance

 Fcmcua performs a recompute of the assembly model after each update.
 How fast it manages to do so is mainly dependent on the complexity of your parts and size of your overall model.
 It is therefore recommended to  build a very rough mockup of the kinematics of the physical machine you intend to program.
 A faithful CAD rendition of your machine will very likely take too long to recompute to make for a useable animation.

 The system I tested it on (Ryzen 7 3700X, RTX2070, 16GB RAM at 3200MHz) managed about 10-13 updates per second, depending on what else the system was doing at the time.
 Your mileage may vary.

 If you have thoughts on how to optimize the recompute performance, please let me know.

 ## ToDo